 You can also add a generous dab to soups, grains, and roasted vegetables.
 For example, I’ll have a teaspoon of ghee in oatmeal with a dash of cinnamon or a teaspoon of coconut oil on a sweet potato with a pinch of cardamom.

 It would be tricky to wash your car without water.
 It is just as tricky to wash your intestines without water.
 Water should be the staple fluid in your world.

 Sometimes, we think we’re drinking enough but we need to keep in mind that not all fluids are hydrating.
 Coffee, soda, and other caffeinated beverages cause more frequent urination and promote dehydration.

 Fruit juices that are high in electrolytes and mineral potassium serve as diuretics as well.
-Pineapple and citrus juices have their benefits, but they are not hydrating.
+Pineapple and citrus juices have their benefits, but they

 And sorry gals, alcohol doesn’t count either.
 Recently, I had a client complain of constipation.
 When I inquired about her fluid intake she told me she drinks “plenty.”
 She said it with a cute confident smile.
 She was so confident I nearly just moved on to deeper inquiries, but something told me to ask her to elaborate.

 I asked her specifically what she drinks.
 She told me she has two cups of coffee in the morning, a diet coke at work, green tea on the way to the gym, a glass of water with dinner, and a glass of wine before bed.
 She was correct.
 She was drinking, but with the exception of her water with dinner, all of her fluids were diuretics that were actually drying her out.